Galapagos triplefin blenny

-Lepidonectes corallicola, known commonly as the Galapagos triplefin blenny, is a species of triplefin blenny in the genus Lepidonectes.
+The Galapagos triplefin blenny (Lepidonectes corallicola) is a species of triplefin blenny in the genus Lepidonectes.
 It was described by William Converse Kendall and Lewis Radcliffe in 1912.
 This species is endemic to the Galapagos Islands.
 It occurs on rocky slopes and harbour walls where the males hold territories in the breeding season, November to February.
 These territories are 50 cm in diameter and the males court females who lay the eggs in his territory and then departs.
 The male continues to court additional females while guarding the previous female's egg mass from predators.
 They can be found down to 15 m.